Zadvornyi/angular-hybrid-webpack/README.md

 # angular-hybrid-webpack

-> repository contains all sources related to UI stuffs
+This sandbox for showing possibility "hybrid approach", migration from AngularJs to Angular

-# Hybrid app, all Angular modules there are in folders which are named in kebab case, appropriately AngularJs modules are named in lowerCamelCase
+### Hybrid app, all Angular modules there are in folders which are named in kebab case, appropriately AngularJs modules are named in lowerCamelCase